-916 This Leadership section described the critical elements of leadership that are required to promote an effective 917 and sustainable Quality Culture at all levels of an organization.
-Using Table 1 readers can review existing 918 Ouality Culture references and determine which is relevant to their organization and Ouality Culture journey.

-919 Quality culture excellence begins with leaders, whether in formal management roles or seen as expert role 920 models.
-Leaders must set the expectations of the culture by defining the common organizational values, 921 leveraging inherent leadership attributes, and defining and modelling the behaviors that will achieve business 922 results in a way that also supports employees, customers, and other key stakeholders.
-Adopting a practice of 923 evaluating and continuously improving leadership practices will create a culture of quality where employees 924 will seek self-improvement, and where product quality and operational excellence are owned by employees.
+- 957 This Leadership section described the critical elements of leadership that are required to promote an effective 958 and sustainable quality culture at all levels of an organization.
+Using Table 1 readers can review existing quality 959 culture references and determine which is relevant to their organization and quality culture journey. - 960 Quality culture excellence begins with leaders, whether in formal management roles or seen as expert role 961 models.
+Leaders must set the expectations of the culture by defining the common organizational values, 962 - leveraging inherent leadership attributes, and defining and modelling the behaviors that will achieve business 963 results in a way that also supports employees, customers, and other key stakeholders.
+Adopting a practice of - 964 evaluating and continuously improving leadership practices will create a culture of quality where employees 965 will seek self-improvement, and where product quality and operational excellence are owned by employees.

-926 7.
 Communication and Collaboration

-927 7.1.
+7.1.
 Introduction

-928 Regardless of which tool or approach one takes to begin a journey towards greater maturity of quality systems 929 and quality culture, the ability to communicate and collaborate is central to the effort.
-A leader must be able to 930 communicate a vision for the end goals and collaborate with peers to develop a shared set of objectives.
-A fully 931 mature quality culture relies on employees at all levels having the ability and empowerment to speak up and 932 share both their concerns regarding quality risks as well as their ideas for improvement.
-Effective 933 communication and collaboration extend beyond periodic updates from leadership and to include the day-to-934 day operational activities, which furthers the relationship between all employees in achieving the vision of the 935 company and facilitates the ability of all involved to make appropriate decisions.

-936 7.2.
-Role of Communication and Collaboration in Quality Culture

-937 Effective communication is essential to the success of an organization in the promotion of a quality culture and 938 enables openness and trust at all levels.
-Communication is critical in ensuring that everyone involved in the 939 process is aware of goals, expectations, and requirements.
-It can also help with identifying and resolving issues 940 before they become major problems, increasing customer satisfaction, and establishing a mature quality culture.

-941 Collaboration is fundamental to achieving and maintaining a shared vision; transformational leadership; 942 constructive and productive communication; and demonstrated competency with key stakeholders.
-It ensures 943 high standards of quality and performance using openness and trust; respect for others with an equity platform 944 that embodies constructive feedback; learning and continuous improvements to achieve organizational 945 objectives aligned with partner organizations; and a shared quality culture vision.
+- 969 Regardless of which tool or approach one takes to begin a journey towards greater maturity of quality systems 970 and quality culture, the ability to communicate and collaborate is central to the effort.
+A leader must be able to 971 communicate a vision for the end goals and collaborate with peers to develop a shared set of objectives.
+A fully 972 mature quality culture relies on employees at all levels having the ability and empowerment to speak up and 973 share both their concerns regarding quality risks as well as their ideas for improvement.
+Effective 974 communication and collaboration extend beyond periodic updates from leadership and to include the day-to-975 day operational activities, which furthers the relationship between all employees in achieving the vision of the 976 company and facilitates the ability of all involved to make appropriate decisions. - 977 7.2.
+Role of Communication and Collaboration in Quality Culture - 978 Successful communication is essential to the success of an organization in the promotion of a quality culture - 979 and enables openness and trust at all levels.
+Communication is critical in ensuring that everyone involved in 980 the process is aware of goals, expectations, and requirements.
+It can also help with identifying and resolving - 981 issues before they become major problems, increasing customer satisfaction, and establishing a mature quality - 982 culture. - 983 Collaboration is fundamental to achieving and maintaining a shared vision; transformational leadership; - 984 constructive and productive communication; and demonstrated competency with key stakeholders.
+It ensures - 985 high standards of quality and performance using openness and trust; respect for others with an equity platform - 986 that embodies constructive feedback; learning and continuous improvements to achieve organizational 987 objectives aligned with partner organizations; and a shared quality culture vision.

-946 Effective communication and collaboration in quality culture leads to improved efficiency, reduced costs, 947 enhanced reputation (i.e., regulatory, public, investors, etc.) and employee, customer, and stakeholder 948 satisfaction.
+Effective communication and collaboration in quality culture leads to improved efficiency, reduced costs, enhanced reputation (i.e., regulatory, public, investors, etc.) and employee, customer, and stakeholder satisfaction.

-949 7.3.
+7.3.
 Resource Review of Current Guidance, Models and Tools

-950 In this section, the available resources that provide further direction on Communication and Collaboration for 951 quality cultural excellence were reviewed.
-Organizations looking to evaluate this focus area can refer to the 952 table for resources that discuss the topic as well as provide measurements, criteria for success, and suggestions 953 for improvement.
+In this section, the available resources that provide further direction on Communication and Collaboration for quality cultural excellence were reviewed.
+Organizations looking to evaluate this focus area can refer to the table for resources that discuss the topic as well as provide measurements, criteria for success, and suggestions for improvement.
 For this section, there were four criteria applied as part of the review:

-- Communication and Collaboration in Quality Culture - Measurements of Communication and Collaboration - Criteria for Success of Communication and Collaboration - Suggestions for Improvement in Communication and Collaboration - 958 959
+- Communication and Collaboration in Quality Culture. - Measurements of Communication and Collaboration. - Criteria for Success of Communication and Collaboration. - Suggestions for Improvement in Communication and Collaboration.